 Тад Attributes Description

-frontronol The root element.
+Constant and I The root element.

 frontpanel xmlns:xsi Invariant tag 1

 xmlns Invariant tag 2

 xsi:schemaLocation Invariant tag 3

-device The device's root element.
+daviaa The device's root element.

 device name The device's logical name.

 skin Refers to a PNG file which defines the device background.

-and for a defendent and Defines the widget to use.
+and Constitution to some Defines the widget to use.
 Refer to the widget documentation.

 ej.fp.widget.xxx label All widget should provide this identifier.
 Sometimes it is used as string, sometimes as integer

 X The widget x-coordinate.

 The widget y-coordinate.